Want to really be of help somewhere?

 "So often I hear of people who are serving, but when they don't get the recognition or the 'warm fuzzies' they expected, they get frustrated and even bitter.
 It is so important to understand that when we are serving it is never about us, our needs, our desires, or us being recognized for our service.
 It is about loving others as ourselves, the way Jesus taught us." -- Betsy Stuetze, youth pastor

 The conviction at SNU is that such glorifying of God is best done, not through cloistered living in an isolated bubble, but through active involvement in ministry and service.
 As John Wesley said it, "The Gospel of Christ knows . . . of no holiness but social holiness."
-By that he meant that true holiness does not mean being physically separated "from" the world but rather of being "in" the world without being part "of" it.
+By that, he meant that true holiness does not mean being physically separated "from" the world but rather being "in" the world without being part "of" it.
 That concept of active involvement complements SNU's educational philosophy that views hands-on learning as an important partner of classroom instruction.

 Thus, while all SNU students will take five courses in the School of Theology and Ministry, amassing passing grades in those courses is not considered the sum total of what it takes to produce "responsible Christian persons."
 Whether for credit in a course or as a co-curricular activity, active participation in local and global service and ministry is more than simply a wonderful goal that SNU tries to get its graduates to aim for in the future.
 That students will seek out service learning opportunities in local and global ministry venues is a "given" for students during their time on the Southern Nazarene University campus.